 And there are geraniums on the windows.

 Trapeznikov authored about 100 research works, including 10 monographs and 40 inventions.
-His main monographs are as follows:
+His main monographs and brochures are as follows:

 - Upravlenie i nauchno-tekhnicheskii progress (Control and Scientific and Technological Progress), Moscow: Nauka, 1983. – 219 p.;

 - ASI - adaptivnaya sistema s identifikatorom (The ASI: An Adaptive System with an Identifier), Moscow: Institute of Control Sciences, the USSR Academy of Sciences, 1980. – 67 p. (coauthors N.S.
 Raibman and V.M.
 Chadeev);